cylc/cylc-flow/doc/src/suite-design-guide/portable-suites.rst

 Typically a few but not all apps will need some site customization, e.g. for local archive configuration, local science options, or whatever.
-To avoid explicit site-customization of individual task-run command lines use Rose's built-in *optional optional app config* capability:
+To avoid explicit site-customization of individual task-run command lines use Rose's built-in *optional app config* capability:

 .. code-block:: cylc